Because of Lynn Valley’s various parks and recreational activities, its residents are never far from fun!

 While in the park, you might also visit the Lynn Canyon Café, where you can enjoy food and drink under the forest canopy during the summer season.

-Between its various parks and elementary schools, Lynn Valley residents are never far from slides and monkey bars.
+With various parks and elementary schools in the area, Lynn Valley residents are never far from slides and monkey bars.

 Of special note during the summer months are Kilmer and Viewlynn Parks, which offer water park fun for kids looking to cool off.
 Skateboarders, on the other hand, will want to know about Kirkstone Park, adjacent to Karen Magnussen Rec Centre, as it offers boarders a safe place to challenge themselves and practice their skills.